openharmony/docs/en/application-dev/reference/apis-connectivity-kit/js-apis-wifi-sys.md

 > **NOTE**
 >
-> - The initial APIs of this module are supported since API version 6.
+> The initial APIs of this module are supported since API version 6.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.
-> - This topic describes only the system APIs provided by the module.
+> This topic describes only the system APIs provided by the module.
 For details about its public APIs, see [@ohos.wifi (WLAN)](js-apis-wifi.md).
+> The APIs of this module are no longer maintained since API version 9.
+You are advised to use [@ohos.wifiManager (WLAN)](js-apis-wifiManager-sys.md).

 ## Modules to Import